BZoennchen/supercollider-book/_build/html/_sources/chapters/preamble/heidegger/essence-of-art.md

 >The artist is the origin of the work.
 The work is the origin of the artist.
 Neither is without the other.
 Nevertheless, neither is the sole support of the other.
 In themselves and in their interrelations artist and work *are* each of them by virtue of a third thing which is prior to both, namely, that which also gives artist and work of art their names---art. -- Martin Heidegger

 Art, as a *mode of Being*, makes both artist and artwork ontologically possible.
-And if we are to discover the *essence of art* we must discover it by phenomenologically investigating artworks, but here we arrive at our second *strange loop*, i.e., another circle since what art is should be inferable from the work but what the work is, we can come to know only from the *essence of art*.
+And if we are to discover the *essence of art* we must discover it by phenomenologically investigating artworks, but here we arrive at a *strange loop*, i.e., a paradox since what art is should be inferable from the work but what the work is, we can come to know only from the *essence of art*.
-These circles reminds me of Hofstadter's self-referential and paradoxical *strange loops* from his book *Gödel, Escher, Bach: an Eternal Golden Braid* {cite}`hofstadter:1979`.
+These *loops* remind me of Hofstadter's self-referential and paradoxical *strange loops* from his book *Gödel, Escher, Bach: an Eternal Golden Braid* {cite}`hofstadter:1979`.
 And it was Husserl (and to an extend Kierkegaard) who already thought of consciousness (or the self) as a *strange loop* relating itself to itself and constantly going back and forth between seeing phenomena and self-relating---a never ending circle which constitutes consciousness seemingly out of nothing.
 I think what Heidegger means is that we are thrown into a process that already started.
-We enter the circle at some point and move on it which will reveal both the 'artist' and the 'artwork' more and more but this process never ends.
+We enter the circle at some point and move on it which will reveal both the *artist* and the *artwork* more and more but this process never ends.
 What an artist and the artwork is, is never fully defined.

 To talk about art in an Heidegerian sense, I have to clarify what he understands by tools and objects.
 Heidegger differentiates between what others may call "substances"---that are more thing-like and *present-at-hand* (*vorhanden*) entities (raw material, stones, water in a river, etc.)---and tools or equipment (useful things) that are generally *ready-to-hand* (*zuhanden*) and connected within a network of other tools and purposes.
-Interestingly, in his view, artwork is *present-at-hand*, i.e., have a very thingly character.
+Interestingly, in his view, artworks are *present-at-hand*, i.e., have a very thingly character.
 This seems to be a gross reduction of artworks.
 How can it be that the great works of art are like a purposeless stone in a see of stones?
 Isn't *a thing* anything?
-Surely tools are things and stones are things and dirt is a thing.
-But a tool is more than a thing.
+Surely tools are things and stones are things and dirt is a thing but a tool is more than a thing.
 I will come back to this "issue".

 >There is something stony in a work of architecture, wooden in a carving, colored in a painting, spoken in a linguistic work, sonorous in a musical composition. -- Martin Heidegger